 After iterating through the automated data migration tool, the client might require further tweaks to the automation scripts.
 Though it is rare, sometimes it may be necessary to extend the functionality of the Zoom ingestion engine itself to meet additional requirements that were uncovered during the deployment.
 Evolphin will work with the client to ensure any last minute changes or glitches are addressed to get a seamless migration.

-- Key deliverable from Evolphin: Potential changes to automation scripts or in the extremely rare case enhancements to the Zoom data ingestion module
+- Key deliverable from Evolphin: Statement of work for potential changes to automation scripts or in the extremely rare case enhancements to the Zoom data ingestion module

 - Key deliverable from client: Review dry-run results and determine changes or extensions that may be needed to plug any gaps in the automated migration tools.